 14 ALTHOUGH he did NOT remove the high places, Asa’s heart was FULLY COMMITTED to the Lord ALL his life.
 15 He brought into the temple of the Lord the silver and gold and the articles that he and his father had dedicated.
 (I Kings 15:11-14 NIV)

 8. FAITHFULNESS – Caleb is a case study of lifelong faithfulness

 How many people start well but don’t finish well?
 They start the Christian life on fire and do all kinds of things for God, as baby Christians, but they soon fizzle out.
 Some give up the faith entirely.
 They say, “I used to believe those things but now I don’t.”
 We have seen some of those in the news recently.
 Some pastors start out great and have a tremendous ministry all over the world but then something happens.

 A few scandals take place and they are finished.
 They are out of a job and out of ministry.
+Other pastors are still ministering faithfully in their eighties (David Jeremiah, Chuck Swindoll, etc.).
+Caleb is an example of lifelong faithfulness. e started well and he ended well.
 We don’t want to be one of those that start well but don’t end well.
-Caleb is an example of lifelong faithfulness.
-He started well and he ended well.

 Caleb was on fire for God when he was young and was still on fire for God when he was old.
 When you compare the younger Caleb with the old Caleb, you see that he has not changed.
 If you read Numbers 14 and Joshua 14, it is clear that Caleb has not changed.
 He is the same man.
 He has the same faith, the same confidence and even the same strength and Joshua 14 is forty-five years later.